thomasjshea/Thomas-Shea-Portfolio/README.md

 ## Credits

-Received Assistance from Tutor David Elutilo.<br> Received Assistance from AskBCS Assistant Erica.
+Received Assistance from Tutor David Elutilo for grid formatting.<br> Received Assistance from AskBCS Assistant Erica to help me get the images to display as links.

 ## License